SuadeLabs/fire/documentation/properties/purpose.md

 ### dealing_rev_sec
 Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **securities**.

+### dealing_rev_ir
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **interest-rated related balance sheet securities**.

 ### dealing_rev_deriv
 Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **derivative instruments**.